DocAILab/XRAG/README.md

 ## :mega: Updates

+- **2025-01.09: Add API support.
+Now you can use XRAG as a backend service.**
 - **2025-01.06: Add ollama LLM support.**
 - **2025-01.05: Add generate command.
 Now you can generate your own QA pairs from a folder which contains your documents.**
 - **2024-12.23: XRAG Documentation is released**🌈.